mschmidty/bio_notes/web_dev_notes/_posts/2020-01-03-django-simple-json-response-with-a-relationship-value-returned.md

 categories: [js, WebDev, json, django]
 ---

 I am starting to really like Django development.
-I'm not a python developer and I am by no means a "full stack" develeper, but I keep finding ways to make things in Django without much effort.
+I'm not a python developer and I am by no means a "full stack" developer, but I keep finding ways to make things in Django without much effort.

 One very useful tool I recently found was a method to return json data and including related fields.
 I'm working on a project that I can use a work (really a leveling up side project).
 It is a plant database (digital herbarium) that my field crews have been developing in excel.
 After two years of collection, it the dataset has outgrown excel.

-To best display the information, I figured that instead of making a bunch of views that return data in a bunch of different ways — which would require lots of work —it would be easier to return json that I could then sort on the fly with javascript in whatever way that the user wanted to (e.g. taxanomic family, color, number of sepals, carpels, or petals, etc.).
+To best display the information, I figured that instead of making a bunch of views that return data in a bunch of different ways — which would require lots of work —it would be easier to return json that I could then sort on the fly with javascript in whatever way that the user wanted to (e.g. taxonomic family, color, number of sepals, carpels, or petals, etc.).

-Here we will look at a simplified model that will return all species in the database with a Family relashionship.
+Here we will look at a simplified model that will return all species in the database with a Family relationship.

 In the `appname/models.py`